lostatc/debctl/README.md

 ## Features

 - Add new repositories to your system in deb822 format.
+- Migrate existing files from the old `.list` format to the deb822 `.sources` format.
 - Fetches signing keys from a local file path, a URL, or a keyserver and trusts them for only the repository they're signing via the `Signed-By` option.
-- Migrate existing files from the old `.list` format to the deb822 `.sources` format.
 - Keys can be installed in a keyring or inlined into the `.sources` file.
-- Append new entries to existing `.sources` files.
 - Generally encourages best practices, but provides escape hatches for doing weird stuff.